-A primary risk register is maintained at the College level which is reviewed by the Audit Committee at each meeting.
-Secondary risk registers have also been developed for all curriculum, commercial and support areas.
-These secondary registers extend the participation in the identification and assessment of risk, with key risks being escalated to the primary register against agreed rating criteria.
-The Audit Committee reviews the secondary registers with the designated risk owner by rotation.
+A strategic risk register is maintained at the College level and the Audit Committee at each meeting reviews this.
+This strategic risk register is derived from and is supported by, a detailed risk register, contained in a single date base, which covers individually all curriculum, commercial and support areas.
+This more detailed register extends participation in the identification and assessment of risk to all functional areas.

+The Audit Committee reviews these individual functional risks, with the designated risk owners, by rotation.